ishanjmukherjee/mit-intro-to-ml/wk01-basics.md

 The *only* part of the problem that the computer does for us is running the algorithm.
 Machine learning is not magic!

-A deep philosophical challenge in machine learning is using data the model was trained on make predictions about other things.
+A deep philosophical challenge in machine learning is using data the model was *trained on* make predictions about *other data*.
 Kaelbling calls this almost an act of "hubris".
 For example: getting data on temperature in a location and using it to make predictions about temperatures there in the future.

 ## Supervised learning: setting